diskoverdata/diskover-docs/source_files/search_syntax.md

 The * wild card is used to expand search results and is great to go around [naming convention](#naming_convention) issues.

->🔆 &nbsp;A search might be a tad slower when using the * wild card, especially when it is placed in front of your query, because it is searching a much larger amount of data.
+	>🔆 &nbsp;A search might be slower when using the * wild card, especially when it is placed in front of your query, because it is searching a much larger amount of data.

 >🔆 &nbsp;If you prefer not typing the **\*** and ALWAYS want to use it by default, you can select that preference **> gear icon > Settings > [Use predictive search](#predictive_search)**.
 Please be aware that using predictive search might expand your results way too much at all time.
 Throughout this user guide, we assume the predictive search has not been selected.